People

 Dr. Hamish van der Ven, Principal Investigator

 Hamish van der Ven is an Assistant Professor of Sustainable Business Management of Natural Resources in the Department of Wood Science in the Faculty of Forestry at the University of British Columbia.
-His research focuses on the impacts of online activism on business behaviour and the physical, social and political consequences of humanity’s growing reliance on the internet as they relate to the natural environment.
-He is the author of Beyond Greenwash: Explaining Credibility in Transnational Eco-Labeling (Oxford University Press, 2019).
+His research focuses on the impacts of digital activism on business behaviour and the physical, social and political consequences of humanity’s growing reliance on digital technologies.
 Prior to joining UBC, he held positions at McGill University and Yale University.
+He holds a PhD in Political Science from the University of Toronto.

 Diego Corry